 Having health providers who know your child and their conditions make your work, as a parent and advocate of a child with special healthcare needs more manageable.
 You can trust Chapel Hill Pediatrics and Adolescents to provide the understanding, caring medical attention you need most.

 Chapel Hill & Durham, NC Resources for Children with Special Needs

 At Chapel Hill Pediatrics and Adolescents, we understand that each child’s healthcare demands vary, and we work to provide the supports and services you and your child may need.
-Our practice has two care coordinators, Peggy Pulley and Holly Allen, to help you find the right equipment, specialists, and community resources for your family.
+Our practice has two care coordinators to help you find the right equipment, specialists, and community resources for your family.

 Whatever you are looking for — a day camp for your child with autism, a lactation consultant, a children’s heart specialist, or a child mental health provider — our practice can help you locate important patient resources.
 Our doctors maintain connections with pediatric sub-specialty physicians or therapists in private practices, as well as with Duke Medicine, UNC Medical Center, and other community assistance for your child.